rems-project/sail/BUILDING.md

 To test Sail is installed correctly, execute the following from the root directory of the sail repository.
 You may also need to set
 $LEM_DIR to the root of the lem repository for the lem tests.
 Some of the C backend tests will fail if valgrind isn't installed.
+Some tests will fail if cvc4 isn’t installed.
 ```
 export SAIL_DIR=$PWD
 test/run_tests.sh